TheThinkingHome/device_sentinel/README.md

 It runs on sensible defaults immediately.
 Two things are worth doing on day one:
 1. Open the integration settings and configure **Notifications and Daily Brief**.
-2. On the Device Sentinel device page, press the three **Enable** buttons (Battery, Signals, Last Seen) so the integration has data to learn from.
+2. On the Device Sentinel dashboard or device page, press the three **Enable** buttons (Battery, Signals, Last Seen) so the integration has data to learn from.

 ![The Device Sentinel device page in Home Assistant, with its three enable buttons and diagnostic sensors](https://xeazy.com/wp-content/uploads/integration_page.webp)